 The psychological element is very strong in Find Her.
 We are let in on a victim’s perspective of her abuse and the aftermath of it.
 The author delves so deep into the mind of the victim and leaves you with no choice but to feel everything.

 “There’s not much to do day after day trapped in a coffin box.
 In fact, there’s really only one thing worth imagining, obsessing, contemplating minute by minute, hour after terrible hour.
 One thought that keeps you going.
 One focus that gives you strength.
 You’ll find it.
 You’ll hone it.
 Then, if you’re anything like me, you’ll never let it go.
 Revenge.
-But be careful what you wish for, especially if you’re just a stupid girl trapped in a coffin-sized box.“
+But be careful what you wish for, especially if you’re just a stupid girl trapped in a coffin-sized box.“find her, lisa gardner

 The Torment Of Others by Val McDermid

 This is the fourth novel in the Tony Hill and Carol Jordan Series.
-While some readers recommend you read them in order to fully understand the relationship between DCI Carol Jordan and criminal psychologist Dr. Tony Hill, I read it first, before the other ones.
-I honestly had no problem with this.
-I don’t feel I missed something important, nor can I imagine I would have felt differently had I read them in order.
+While some readers recommend you read them in order to fully understand the relationship between DCI Carol Jordan and criminal psychologist Dr. Tony Hill, I read this one first and I had no problem.
+I don’t feel I missed something important.

 That being said, The Torment Of Others finds Carol Jordan trying to emotionally and physically recover and focus on work after a failed undercover operation that takes place at the end of book three.

 Carol and her team, alongside Dr. Tony Hill, have to find this sadistic killer.
 We know from the beginning about a Voice that’s behind the killings.
-When Tony starts to suspect someone else is the mastermind of these perverse acts, Carol rejects his theory.
+But when Tony starts to suspect someone else is the mastermind of these perverse acts, Carol rejects his theory.

 Will a dangerous undercover police operation trap the murderer?
 Does Tony know who the Voice is?
 And what happens with the missing boys?